-SEARCH MOVES is a choice based lettings (CBL) scheme provided by Spelthorne Borough Council, Elmbridge Borough Council, Runnymede Borough Council, A2Dominion Group and Elmbridge Housing Trust.
+SEARCH MOVES is a choice based lettings (CBL) scheme provided by Spelthorne Borough Council, Elmbridge Borough Council, A2Dominion Group and Elmbridge Housing Trust.
 Under this scheme housing applicants have choice about where they want to live.
+Runnymede Borough council is a current partner but they are now launching an independent lettings scheme and website RBC Living & Homes.

 The following are the main changes for the Search Moves scheme: